Aboriginal History – Why Koori History?

-John T. Patten is a Yorta Yorta and Bundjalung educator, multi-disciplined artist and historian who works at Bunjilaka Aboriginal Cultural Centre at Melbourne Museum.
-There he develops and delivers Koori themed community and education programs, teaching Aboriginal history, culture and traditional practices and technologies.
+John T. Patten is a Yorta Yorta and Bundjalung educator, artist, historian, and filmmaker who works at Melbourne Museum.
+There he develops and delivers Koori themed employment and education programs, teaching Aboriginal history, culture and traditional practices and technologies.
 John has lectured on Aboriginal history and cultural practices at La Trobe University and Melbourne University, and has delivered cultural workshops relating to traditional wood carving art practices in locations across New South Wales and Victoria.
 Much of the content of koorihistory.com is based on John’s own knowledge and research, and stories shared with him via his family, utilising their somewhat unique perspective as participants in key narratives within the history of Koori peoples in South Eastern Australia.

 koorihistory.com was founded in early 2016, and is an extension of the earlier 2009 work ‘Remembering Jack Patten (1905 – 1957), which documents the story of the author’s grandfather.
 Remembering Jack Patten may now be found online, here at koorihistory.com, and archived for posterity by the AIATSIS Library in Canberra.